RoteGer/Design-Patterns-Final/README.md

 # Design-Patterns-Final

-A GUI and terminal quiz project using varias design patterns.
+A GUI and terminal quiz project using various design patterns.